jesusMdza/5-public-api-requests/README.md

 Each employee is placed within a card on the page.
 Once a card is clicked, a modal is displayed with more details about that employee.

 For extra credit, I've added two features to the project along with styling the old premade project.
-First, I attached functional arrows on each modal which will cycle through the current employees on the page.
+First feature includes functional left and right arrows on each modal which will cycle through the current employees on the page.
-Second, a search bar was added to the page which will filter through all the current employees by the users key input.
+Second feature is a search bar that filters through all the current employees on the page by the users key input.

 CSS Changes: